14 dead in bus crash involving Saskatchewan junior hockey team

 “It is rather unusual but this is a very unusual case, and we really wanted to be able to help as best we could with this tragic accident,” Oddan told CTV News Channel on Friday.

-Oddan could not confirm details on casualties but said each air ambulance is capable of carrying up to two patients.
+Oddan said each air ambulance is capable of carrying up to two patients.

-The Nipawin Hawks were scheduled to play the team Friday night, but confirmed that the game has been cancelled due to the crash.
+The Nipawin Hawks were scheduled to play the team Friday night, but confirmed that the game was cancelled due to the crash.

 In a statement on Twitter, Prime Minister Justin Trudeau said, “I cannot imagine what these parents are going through, and my heart goes out to everyone affected by this terrible tragedy, in the Humboldt community and beyond.”